murillo94/know-http/README.md

-# Know HTTP
+# Know HTTP Status Code

 ## About

-The intuition of this document is to explain a little about HTTP (not so hard) in a way that people can understand easily the concepts.
+The intuition of this document is to explain a little about HTTP status code (not so hard) in a way that people can understand easily the concepts.

 ## How